 Finally, the coffee taste is different for these two types of drinks as well, with espresso having a stronger flavor and is not sipped as you would do with pour over or drip coffee which has lighter less powerful taste.

-Espresso is just a different type of coffee.
-It tends to use different coffee beans for brewing its, it not necessary as it mostly different in its prepared, but in the end, you are still putting coffee into your body when you drink espresso.
+Espresso is just a different type of coffee and although some people use different coffee beans for brewing its, it not necessary as it mostly different in its prepared, but in the end, you are still putting coffee into your body when you drink espresso or drip coffee.

 The taste and the way you tend to drink espresso are different when compared to regular coffee though.
 Espresso is stronger and more concentrated and is usually served in a small shot cup, whereas normal coffee is usually drunk out of a coffee mug.

 Espresso coffee usually ends up with three layers to it.
 The bottom layer is called the ‘Heart‘ and is usually a rich dark brown color with a bitter taste.
 The middle layer is called the ‘Body’ and is normally a caramel brown color.

 The top layer is the ‘Crema’ and is a creamy layer that sits on top of the fluid.
 It usually has a sweet aromatic flavor.
 If you’ve ever visited a coffee shop where your espresso had some simple artwork on top then this was done by manipulating the crema layer.